ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - **One alternative** is to manually exfiltrate the data to UCS.
 - **A second alternative** is to simply drop the data since the files have already been archived and all relevant information is actually stored by IFRS.

+There is one **problem**: IFRS has different object IDs than FIS.
+If we keep the event data which FIS currently has, we will need to update the information so that the file IDs in FIS are set to the file IDs (object IDs) known to IFRS, using the accession to match.

 Finally, the `ingestedFiles` collection, which contains unassociated accessions, should be dropped.

 #### Work to be performed for the FIS